domasvz1/DO-Shop-ASP.NET-MVC/README.md

 [Whats done or added features and fixes]
 --
+[ Favro was create for the workflow markups]
 - Created Favro for login and adding cards there (increasing the workflow)
 - Renewing registration menu window visual UI
 - Renewing login menu window visual UI
 - Fixed a bug where if you are connected, the app crashes.
 - Implemented Navigation bar with Winkel bootsrap
+- [States] Logging of and Logging on (displaying that in the Navigation Bar)